MegaphoneJon/com.megaphonetech.relateentities/README.md

 ![contact-new-tab.png screenshot](/images/contact-new-tab.png)

 The following screen will list previously defined *entity relations*.
 To add a new one, simply click on the **New Entity relation** button.
-You will then be presented with a new screen where you can define a relationship between the contact and a financial type (referred to as *Entity B*).
+You will then be presented with a new screen where you can define a relationship between the contact and a non-contact entity (referred to as *Entity B*).

 ![relate-entity.png screenshot](/images/relate-entity.png)